alcl2000/PP1-Amy-Lewis/README.md

 ## Bug fixes
 The footer on pages with less content (ie the Thank You page) does not always stick to the bottom of the screen, often creating quite a large gap between content and the footer.
 This was resolved by adding the properties 'fixed bottom' to the footer, and in the appropriate media queries
 ## Deployment
-Deployment of this project is being done through GitHub pages, a cloud-based web hosting service, which will allow for changes to be made to the website post-deployment, in order to update menus and other details.
+Deployment of this project is done through GitHub pages, a cloud-based web hosting service, which will allow for changes to be made to the website post-deployment, in order to update menus and other details.

 ## Credits
 ### Media